Honest Disclosure: Some links may be affiliate links that generate us a small commission at no extra cost to you.

 The internet has very little information available about how to make money with podcasting because it’s very new and people are still exploring podcasting space.

 So, most of the podcasters start podcasting as a hobby.
 But in 2020, you can make a serious career out of it.
-Producing podcast episodes can be tedious and comes with an investment of at least $100-$200 and of course, your time.
+Producing podcast episodes can be tedious and comes with an investment of at least $100-$200 (to buy some basic stuff) and of course, your time.

 To keep running your episodes, you obviously need some motivation, and what could be the great motivator than money?